Are Dynamic Currency-Hedged ETFs Worth It?

 Dynamic currency-hedged ETFs aim to solve these issues by actively managing exposure to foreign currencies.
-Unlike actively-managed funds, these ETFs use an established set of rules to determine their exposure to foreign currencies.
-The goal isn’t necessary to trade currencies for an incremental profit, but rather, mitigate the risks associated with a downturn in the dollar while participating in some upside gains when it appreciates.
+Unlike actively managed funds, these ETFs use an established set of rules to determine their exposure to foreign currencies.
+The goal isn’t necessary to trade currencies for an incremental profit, but rather to mitigate the risks associated with a downturn in the dollar while participating in some upside gains when it appreciates.

 For example, the WisdomTree Dynamic Currency Hedged International Equity Fund (DDWM) provides investors with a hedged alternative to the iShares MSCI EAFE ETF (EFA) with about $400 million in assets under management.
-The dynamic currency hedged fund outperformed both EFA and similar fully-hedged funds, like the Deutsche X-Trackers MSCI EAFE Hedged Equity ETF (DBEF) by avoiding the Sterling’s decline and euro’s troubles.
+The dynamic currency hedged fund outperformed both EFA and similar fully hedged funds, like the Deutsche X-Trackers MSCI EAFE Hedged Equity ETF (DBEF), by avoiding Sterling’s decline and euro’s troubles.

 Important Risks to Consider

-Investors should keep in mind that any recent outperformance could be due to short-term (1-5 year) currency dynamics rather than any underlying strategy.
+Investors should keep in mind that any recent outperformance could be due to short-term (one- to five-year) currency dynamics rather than any underlying strategy.
 As a result, it’s important to consider long-term performance when available or take a detailed look at the strategies used to understand how they might perform during various currency movements.

 The Bottom Line

 Smart beta ETFs have become increasingly popular over the past couple of years.
 According to BlackRock, these funds could become a trillion dollar asset class in just a few more years.
-International investors may want to consider dynamic currency hedged funds as a potential opportunity to mitigate currency risks.
-These funds enable investors to avoid secular declines in the dollar while still retaining some of the upside potential if it rises.
+International investors may want to consider dynamic currency-hedged funds as a potential opportunity to mitigate currency risks.
+These funds enable investors to avoid secular declines in the dollar while still retaining some of the upside potentials if it rises.